 “It was the best of times, it was the worst of times” Charles Dickens, Tale of Two Cities

 A national phenomenon, when released in March, 2012, “Bully” had the “buzz’ from the start.
 It struck a powerful chord, in its riveting and authentic footage of children and families devastated by bullying.
 Kids tormenting kids hits us at a basic level, and it’s a powerful punch.
 “Bully’s” path to completion was relatively swift, as enthusiastic funders signed on beginning in late 2009.
 When it premiered at the Tribeca Film Festival in 2011 to audience and critical praise, ”Bully” was quickly bought by the Weinstein Company, ensuring its theatrical release, and thrusting it into the national consciousness.
-A perfect meshing of the right time, right place, right issue, and the skill and passion of the filmmakers has helped spark a movement no one could have predicted, which is more than a good thing, it’s a great thing.
+Lee Hirsch and Cynthia Lowen’s story, that was in its first stages when they found us in 2009, was and is a perfect meshing of the right time, right place, and right issue.
+The skill and passion of the filmmakers has helped spark a movement no one could have predicted, which is more than a good thing, it’s a great thing.

-“Private Violence” is a very different story.
-It weaves the experiences of domestic abuse survivors, as it challenges, and consequently, explodes the myths of the typical abused woman and finally answers the age old question, “Why doesn’t she just leave’?
+“Private Violence”, a film we came on board with in 2006, is a very different story.
+Cynthia Hill’s direction, Kit Gruelle’s voice and vision throughout, and Deanna Walters frightening and extraordinary journey weaves the experiences of domestic abuse survivors and advocates, as it challenges, and consequently explodes the myths behind domestic violence.
+It finally answers the age old question, “Why doesn’t she just leave’?

-While this documentary is driven by the same hopes, concerns, and passions as “Bully”, the producers of “Private Violence” have faced a tougher path to completion.
-Production and post production of “Bully” took about two years to fund.
-“Private Violence”, nearing the end of post production, was started seven years ago.
 It happened faster for “Bully” and that didn’t completely surprise me.
-In my 20 years of philanthropy, I’ve seen children’s issues get funded first.
+In my 23 years of philanthropy, I’ve seen children’s issues get funded first.
 They are the future, and we have to work with them now.
 It also had never been done.
 It was desperately needed and it was time.

 But we have to see that the first time some children see or witness violence isn’t the school yard.
 It’s where they live.
 Approximately 8.2 million children were exposed to family violence in the last year alone.